IMTtugraz/PyQMRI/paper.md

 which includes a non-linear forward operator ($A$), mapping the parameters $u$ to (complex) data space $d$, and non-smooth regularization due to the $L^1$-norms of the T(G)V functional [@Bredies2010; @Knoll2011].
 Setting $\alpha_1=0$ and $v=0$ the problem becomes simple TV regularization [@Rudin1992].
 The gradient $\nabla$ and symmetrized gradient $\mathcal{E}$ operators are implemented using finite differences.
-To further improve the quality of the reconstructed parameter maps 'PyQMRI' uses a Frobenius norm to join spatial information from all maps in the T(G)V functionals [@Bredies2014; @Knoll2017a].
+To further improve the quality of the reconstructed parameter maps `PyQMRI` uses a Frobenius norm to join spatial information from all maps in the T(G)V functionals [@Bredies2014; @Knoll2017a].

 Following the Gauss-Newton approach a sequence $k$ of linearized sub-problems of the form